tabdroid-1/tabby-engine/readme.md

     cmake .. -DOPENGL_VERSION="ES 2.0" && make
     ```

-    (u can also use opengl 2.1, 3.3, 4,3 or even 1.1 but that might cause error/visual bugs)
+    (u can also use opengl 2.1, 3.3, 4,3 or even 1.1 but that might cause errors and/or visual bugs)

 Note From the author
  --------------------

 - If you are going to use this game engine, pls support as much platform as possible (eh.
-You do not have to support Chrome OS or FreeBSD) and support more architectures(like x86_32, x86_64, aarch64).
+You do not have to support Chrome OS or FreeBSD) and support more architectures like x86_32, x86_64, aarch64.
 You do not have to that but if you do it you would make me happi. :3

 Special Thanks
  --------------